 (G) Gollum is more famous than Gödel.

-Assuming that (G) is both atomic and true and that ‘Gollum’ is an empty singular term, this statement calls for a free positive logic.
-The logic must be free because it employs an empty singular term, and it must be positive, because only on a positive semantics can empty-termed atomic statements be true.
-Regarding the name ‘Gollum’, however, there seems to be a choice; this term can be understood either as having no referent or as having a referent that does not exist.
+Mark Sainsbury (2005, ch.
+6) holds that reference failure invariably makes such statements false and hence that they are best represented in a negative free logic.
+Others, however—including Orlando 2008 and Dumitru and Kroon 2008—question Sainsbury's treatment, maintaining that statements like (G) are both atomic and true.
+If so, they require a positive free logic.
+The logic must be free because it deals with an empty singular term, and it must be positive, because only on a positive semantics can empty-termed atomic statements be true.
+One must still decide, however, whether the name ‘Gollum’ is to be understood as having no referent or as having a referent that does not exist.

 If ‘Gollum’ has no referent, then (G) might be handled by a single-domain positive semantics.
 But that semantics would have to treat atomic formulas non-standardly; it could not, as usual, stipulate that (G) is true just in case the pair 〈Gollum, Gödel〉 is a member of the extension of the predicate ‘is more famous than’; for if there is no Gollum, there is no such pair.
 On such a semantics ‘Gollum is more famous than Gödel’ would not imply that something is more famous than Gödel.